Update 2019 for Defy Extreme Wood Stain Review

 Overall Score Defy Extreme Stain at 2 Year Period: 8.5

-Defy Extreme is an excellent product and outperforms any other water based deck stains that we have used or seen on customers decks.
-Deep penetrating abilities and better then average color retention.
-Slightly costlier then other stains and can wear some in heavier traffic areas.
+Defy Extreme is an excellent product and outperforms any other water-based deck stains that we have used or seen on customers decks.
+Deep penetrating abilities and better than average color retention.
+Slightly costlier than other stains and can wear some in heavier traffic areas.

 Help or Questions?
 Google Search Defy Extreme Stain

 Cost: $43.99 per Gallon, $219.99 per 5 Gallon Pail

 Stain Type: Semi-Transparent – Water Based